flingyp/vcom-starter/README.md

 Run command of `pnpm run build` and builded component can generate `dist` folder into root path

+Tip: The use of global components supports global type promotion

 ## Tips

 Some characters of the project need to be replaced globally before development